tomcontileslie/ThatChord/README.md

 ```
 will return a Cm chord.
 Make sure you add quotation marks so the notes are not interpreted as separate flags.
 That
 being said, most separators work for custom input: `python3 thatchord.py CUSTOMC,Eb,G` requires no quotes.

+For custom input, note that the order of notes is important.
+Enter the most important ones first, and for an instrument
+like guitar or banjo you should either set the first note in the list to be the bass note, or choose a less bass-heavy
+ranking preset than the guitar and banjo presets.

 A number of flags can be specified when running ThatChord via the command line.
 Run:
 ```